conventional-emoji-commits/conventional-emoji-commits.site/README.md

 </p>

-## Welcome to Conventional emoji Commits
+## Welcome to Conventional Emoji Commits

 The documentation site publishes to https://conventional-emoji-commits.site.
 We use [Docux](https://docux.dev) as the site generator and deploy through Netlify.